 The system design and installation should follow accepted industry practice, such as described in the ASHRAE Handbook.
-Adequate space should be left around the unit for piping coils and drains, filter replacement, and maintenance.
+Adequate space should be left around the unit for filter replacement and maintenance.
 Sufficient space should be provided on the side of the unit for routine service and component removal should that become necessary.